nimeshmaharjan1/dashboard-codebase/README.md

 ## Using @emotion/css

-This method is mostly used if you have to override some CSS property an write you own custom css on existing CSS Framework or UI library such as: Bootstrap, ant design, material ui etc..
+This method is mostly used if you have to override some CSS property and write your own custom CSS on existing CSS Framework or UI library such as: Bootstrap, ant design, material ui etc..

 ### _Example of using this method._